wasbazi/micro-apps/README.md

 ## Running the Apps

 Each app will be a different make target.
+As well as a `README.md` describing setup and thoughts.

 So far these are the ones implemented:

 * `make angular`